Director: Dr. Lisa Langstraat

 Leslie Davis is an Instructor in Composition for the English Department at CSU.
-Her work in the Writing Center focuses on effectively working with ELL and other diverse student populations.
+Her work in the Writing Center focuses on training consultants and effectively addressing the writing of ELL and other diverse student populations.

 Hi!
-My name is Grace Detwiler, and I am a second-year student studying English Literature.
-Currently I am planning to minor in Criminology and Criminal Justice, and hopefully attend law school after graduating from CSU.
+My name is Grace Detwiler (she/her), and I am Junior studying English Literature and Criminology/Criminal Justice at CSU.
+After graduating, I am currently planning to attend law school, and continue my work writing for Rue Morgue magazine.
 I am incredibly happy to be working at the Writing Center; I love how these consultations not only make our clients better writers, but teach me more about my own writing process every day.
-Other than working here, I like to spend my free time watching too many movies, reading books (favorite authors: Tartt & Palahniuk), and writing essays for my horror film blog!
+Other than working here, I like to spend my free time watching too many movies, reading books (favorite authors: Tartt & Palahniuk), and writing essays for my horror film blog (finalgirlgrace.blogspot.com)!

 Hi there!
 My name is Sydney James, and my pronouns are she/her/hers.
 I’m a third year undergrad studying English (with a concentration in Creative Writing) and I’m in the process of adding a minor in Information Science and Technology.
 My ultimate dream is to share in the wonders of words and language with others, either through my blog, The Write Word, or through future novels I hope to someday publish.
 Some hobbies of mine include being an obsessive fangirl, video games (I love Dragon Age), and reading tarot cards.
 My favorite quote is from the novel Throne of Glass by Sarah J. Maas: “You could rattle the stars.
 You could do anything if only you dared.”
 I believe that nothing is impossible if you set your mind to it and give everything you have to achieve your goals.
 This is my first time ever as a consultant in the Writing Center, and I am so excited to work with all of you.
 I look forward to learning from and with you, so let’s get to it!